Deployed Works Guide

 Compare proof and confidence

 Use proof to judge whether the provider has handled similar work.
-Where proof gaps exist, ask what can be shared or whether a paid diagnostic would reduce uncertainty.

 Step 5